Pappert

 Passivhaus / West Dunbartonshire

-______ As one of 15 sites chosen as part of the Scottish Governments Vacant & Derelict Land Investment Programme, the proposed residential development at Pappert in Bonhill, Alexandria will provide 26 new-build energy efficient affordable homes for rent.
+______ As one of 15 sites chosen as part of the Scottish Governments Vacant & Derelict Land Investment Programme, this new residential development at Pappert in Bonhill, Alexandria provided 26 new-build energy efficient affordable homes for rent.

 ___________Introduction